Buy the book JJ Waller's Brighton Volume 1 published by Curious.

 In recent years Waller has been concentrating primarily on his own editorial and commercial photography, teaching photography practice and writing.
 Waller is a visiting lecturer & steering group member for The QueensPark Books Brighton Photography Collection.

 In 2012 Waller began collaborating with writer Nione Meakin.
-Together they have produced features and covers for the Independent Magazine the most recent on March 2 2013.
+Together they have produced features and covers for the Independent Magazine.

 Waller's first solo book project JJ Waller’s Brighton Volume 1 is published by Curious-publishing.co.uk The success of this publication has meant planning for Volume 2 is already underway( Nov 2014).

 BBC News filmed a profile feature about Vol 1

 He recently commissioned Angie Thomas to collaborate in the making of a trailer for vol 02

 He is also currently planning a crowd funding campaign to publish the St Leonards On Sea work.
 He is beginning to show this work publicly for the very first time.